Brush with a slicker brush or pet's brush the long fur and a bristle brush for the short fur. Before and after usage.

 If you're using clothes pins to hang your fursuit parts, it's best if they're put on top of the seams of the piece in order to avoid marks on the fur.

-To make the drying process faster you can use a hairdryer (for example, for drying the inside of your handpaws, etc.), either hot air or cold air is fine.
+To make the drying process faster you can use a hairdryer (for example, for drying the inside of your handpaws, etc.), using cold air is fine.
 You may also use fans to make drying faster.

 It's very important to make sure the suit is completely dry before storing it, which will prevent it from growing any type of fungus.